district0/ZoomX/README.md

 # ZoomX

-Zoomx is a in-app debugging tool to view and log all network services history in a suitable format.
+Zoomx is android logging interceptor tool to view and log all network services history in a suitable format.

 <img src="https://j.gifs.com/ANmr79.gif" width="500" height="500" />